Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/af9b6100-b6e6-41ad-a0bd-1c6ae1ca8933)

 Clock tree synthesis TritonCTS and signal integrity:
-Lab steps to run CTS using TritonCTS-After improving the timing of the design, the previous design should be replaced with improved design by using the command **write_verilog //path of the previous design//**
+Lab steps to run CTS using TritonCTS-After improving the timing of the design, the previous design should be replaced with improved design by using the command.

+**write verilog  /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/21-05_05-39/results/synthesis/picorv32a.synthesis.v**

 Now the design will get updated with the improved version.